Ashley Cole: Chelsea: 2006–2014

 On 10 February 2010, he suffered a fractured left ankle in the 2–1 defeat against Everton that kept him out of action for three months.
 He eventually made his return against Stoke City, a game which Chelsea won 7–0.
 Cole scored a goal against Wigan Athletic on the last day of the Premier League in an 8–0 win as Chelsea claimed the title.
-He then played in the 2010 FA Cup Final, where Chelsea beat Portsmouth to give Cole the second league and cup double of his career.
+He then played in the 2010 FA Cup final, where Chelsea beat Portsmouth to give Cole the second league and cup double of his career.
 He started all 38 league games for Chelsea in the 2010–11 season, and was awarded the Chelsea F.C.
 Player's Player of the Year award for the second time.

-In the 2011–12 season, Cole won the seventh FA Cup of his career after Chelsea beat Liverpool 2–1 in the 2012 FA Cup Final.
-In the Champions League semi-finals against Barcelona, Cole was pivotal in Chelsea's 1–0 victory which included a goal-line clearance that denied Barça an away goal.
-Cole also received praise for his role in the final against Bayern Munich on 19 May 2012, both for his defending, and for scoring in the decisive penalty shoot-out as Chelsea won the club's first European Cup.
+In the 2011–12 season, Cole won the seventh FA Cup of his career after Chelsea beat Liverpool 2–1 in the 2012 FA Cup final.
+In the Champions League semi-final against Barcelona, Cole was pivotal in Chelsea's 1–0 victory which included a goal-line clearance that denied Barça an away goal.
+Cole also received praise for his role in the final against Bayern Munich on 19 May 2012, both for his defending and for scoring in the decisive penalty shoot-out as Chelsea won their first European title.

 Cole scored his first goal for over two years against Stoke City on 22 September 2012, proving to be the winner.
 On 1 December 2012, Cole made his 350th Premier League appearance, in a 3–1 away loss to West Ham United.

 On 22 January 2013, Cole signed a one-year extension to his contract with Chelsea.
-Cole again helped the club win a European title during the 2012–13 season, playing in a 2–1 victory over Benfica in the 2013 UEFA Europa League Final on 15 May.
+Cole again helped the club win a European title during the 2012–13 season, playing in a 2–1 victory over Benfica in the 2013 UEFA Europa League final on 15 May.

-During the 2013–14 season, Cole was dropped from the Chelsea team, with César Azpilicueta replacing him as the club's first choice left-back in the month of November.
+During the 2013–14 season, Cole was dropped from the Chelsea team, with César Azpilicueta replacing him as the club's first-choice left-back in the month of November.
 Cole captained the team on the last match day against Cardiff City in a 2–1 away win which turned out to be his last in a Chelsea shirt.
 On 23 May 2014, after the end of the season, he was included on the list of players released by Chelsea.
 Cole's contract expired on 30 June 2014.